 - 41100 Utilities: PG&E Standby, Usage for Testing, and emergency needs.
-The District has worked hard to get the standby fees down, and since there is not a projected drought in FY 25, the utilities cost will be lower. - 41200 Water Analysis Low usage this year. - 41300 Repairs and Maintenance Tracking for Maintenance and Repairs. - 41305 Chemicals: tracking line for this item.
+The District has worked hard to get the standby fees down, and since there is not a projected drought in FY 25, the utilities cost will be lower. - 41200 Water Analysis Low usage this year. - 41300 Repairs and Maintenance Tracking for Maintenance and Repairs.
+Well 1 pump has been identified with an electrical issue and if to be used it will take some resources to start the repair process.

+41305 - Chemicals: tracking line for this item.

-41000 - Total Expense Wells & Booster Station: \$30,500
+41000 - Total Expense Wells & Booster Station: \$41,500